 As we rebuild Microsoft Edge atop the Chromium open-source platform, we are working through various scenarios that behave differently in the new browser.
-In most cases, such scenarios also worked differently between 2018’s Edge Legacy (aka “Spartan”) and Chrome, but users either weren’t aware of the difference (because they used Trident-derived browsers inside their enterprise) or were aware and simply switched to a Microsoft-browser for certain tasks.
+In most cases, such scenarios also worked differently between 2018’s Edge Legacy (aka “Spartan”) and Chrome, but users either weren’t aware of the difference (because they used Trident-derived browsers like IE inside their enterprise) or were aware and simply switched to a Microsoft-browser for certain tasks.

 One example of a behavioral gap is related to running ClickOnce apps.
-Update: ClickOnce support is now available in modern Edge; see the end of this post.

 So, what gives?
 Why does this scenario magically work in Edge Legacy but not Firefox or Chrome?

-The secret can be found in the EditFlags for the Application.Manifest ProgId (to which the .application filename extension and application/x-ms-application MIME type are mapped):
+The secret can be found in the EditFlags for the Application.Manifest ProgId (to which the .application filename extension and application/x-ms-application MIME type are mapped).

-The EditFlags contain the FTA_AlwaysUseDirectInvoke flag, which is documented on MSDN as
+The EditFlags contain the FTA_AlwaysUseDirectInvoke flag, which is documented on MSDN as:

 FTA_AlwaysUseDirectInvoke 0x00400000